HIPS/autograd/README.md

-# Autograd (Formerly FunkyYak)
+# Autograd (formerly FunkyYak)

-Taking a few lessons from developing and working with Kayak, here is a stateless reverse-mode autodiff implementation that also offers higher-order derivatives.
+Autograd is an automatic differentiation package for Python, using native Python and Numpy syntax.
+It can handle a large subset of Python's features, including loops, ifs, recursion and even closures.
+It uses reverse-mode differentiation (a.k.a. backpropagation), meaning it can efficiently take gradients of scalar-valued functions with respect to array-valued arguments.
+The main intended application is gradient-based optimization.

 Example use: